 In 2017, SRAM launched the 1x12 GX Eagle drivetrain, the same technology as Eagle XX1 and X01 drivetrains at a more affordable price point.

-The new RED groupset features a 12-speed cassette with wider gear range and smaller steps between gears in addition to many other innovations such as chainrings with power meter integration, a fluid damper for the rear derailleur pulley cage, and both 2x and 1x chainring drivetrain variants.
+The new RED eTap AXS groupset features a 12-speed cassette with a wider gear range and smaller steps between gears and many other innovations such as chainrings with power meter integration and a fluid damper for the rear derailleur pulley cage, and both 2x and 1x chainring drivetrain variants.

 SRAM launched a Force version of its AXS groupset, introduced as SRAM Force eTap AXS.
-The Force version provided all of the same features and benefits as RED, but at a lower price point.
-SRAM Force eTap AXS has found specification on nearly all of the leading bike manufacturer’s bikes.
+The Force version provided most of the same features and benefits as RED, but at a lower price point.
+As a result, SRAM Force eTap AXS has found specification on nearly all leading bike manufacturers' bikes.